Introduction

 Some ideas and features:

-• Include a common state that contains all the mapping that are common for all the states.
+• Include a 'common' state that contains all the mappings that are common to all states.

 tooltips